bottlepy/bottle/apidoc/tutorial_app.rst

 .. rubric:: Running Bottle on a different port and IP

-As a standard, Bottle does serve the pages on the IP-adress 127.0.0.1, also known as ``localhost``, and on port ``8080``.
-To modify there setting is pretty simple, as additional parameters can be passed to Bottle's ``run()`` function to change the port and the address.
+As standard, Bottle servse the pages on the IP adress 127.0.0.1, also known as ``localhost``, and on port ``8080``.
+To modify the setting is pretty simple, as additional parameters can be passed to Bottle's ``run()`` function to change the port and the address.

 To change the port, just add ``port=portnumber`` to the run command.
 So, for example::